 3D Parallax Background

 Thanks to the gyroscope built into your Android phone, a twist of the wrist shows depth between the background photo and your icons and widgets.
+Users can define just how sensitive the wallpaper should be.

 Use any image you'd like or try one of the preloaded designs; the Cracked Screen background is jarring and frightfully fun.
 Photos provide varying degrees of 3D effect, so play around with the settings a bit.
 Hint: you don't need to put much space between the icons and the background to get the desired result.